ericmj/IronLua/README.md

 * **Event Handler Translation**
   Current implementation doesn't work too well, since Lua methods all return a value (they behave like Func<...>) while most C# event handlers are expected to be void (Action<...>).
 It is necessary to get some kind of wrapper sorted out to ensure that Lua methods can be used for standard C# event handlers.

+* **CLR Indexed Properties**
+  Ensure that CLR based indexed properties (for example, array indices or list accessors) are available from within Lua in the same way.
+  And ensure that Lua gracefully falls back on its standard behaviour (treating it like a member lookup) if no indexing method is found.

 <a id="clr-interop-library"></a>
 ## CLR Interop Library